Ultrasound & Eddy Current Monitoring for Sleeve Bearing Health

 The integrated approach facilitates early detection of both lubrication and mechanical issues.
 Changes in ultrasound and displacement data can collectively signal potential problems, allowing for proactive maintenance to address lubrication deficiencies or mechanical abnormalities before they escalate.

-Identification of Specific Lubriction Problems
+Identification of Specific Lubrication Problems

 Different lubrication issues, such as inadequate lubrication, contamination, or changes in lubricant viscosity, may have distinct effects on ultrasound and displacement patterns.
 The combined monitoring approach enables the identification of specific lubrication problems contributing to bearing health issues.